pioneer001/Dynamic-Threatlist/README.md

 # 🛡️ Azure Function Threat List Automation

-This project provides a secure, automated way to host IP threat lists via an **Azure Functions** endpoint and deploy them through **GitHub Actions**, including automatic MD5 hash generation, IP access control, and native compatibility with **Cisco Secure Firewall Management Center (FMC)**.
+This project provides a secure, automated way to host IP threat lists via an **Azure Functions** endpoint and deploy them through **GitHub Actions**, including automatic MD5 hash generation, IP access control, and compatibility with **Cisco Secure Firewall Management Center (FMC)** or other Platforms.

 This setup enables organizations to feed IP threat data directly into firewall policies such as **Security Intelligence (SI)** or block policies.